mmerkes/badwords/README.md

 ###Release Notes
 - v1.1.0 / Mar 17 2015: Added soundex support for comparing words to things not in the list
+- v1.2.0 / May 20 2015: Removed soundex support to thwart over-eager profanity checking

 ========